Tennessee State Route 2: Monroe and Loudon Counties

-Loudon County

 They then enter Loudon County and moves through the small town of Philadelphia, intersecting SR 323 (Pond Creek Road), a connector to I-75.
 US 11/SR 2 continues northeast as Lee Highway and into Loudon.
 It intersects SR 72 and enters downtown.
 It goes straight through town as Mulberry Street and then crosses the Tennessee River.
 After crossing the river, US 11/SR 2 once again becomes Lee Highway and intersect SR 324 (Sugar Limb Road), a connector to I-75.
 They then leave Loudon continues generally northeast into Lenoir City.

 In Lenoir City, the concurrency becomes West Broadway St and then East Broadway St before intersecting the US 321, SR 73, and SR 95 (Lamar Alexander Parkway) concurrency in downtown.
 US 11/SR 2 then leaves Lenoir City and goes north.
 SR 2 becomes secondary once again after its intersection with US 321 until its end; It turns northeast, but then goes north again until SR 2 terminates at US 70/SR 1 in Dixie Lee Junction.
 US 11 then continues with US 70/SR 1 into Knox County (as Kingston Pike) and into Farragut and Knoxville.